AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootBatchJsonFileForkJoin/README.md

 - set the HikariCP to provide a number of database connections that ensure that the database achives a minimum context switching (e.g., 2 * number of CPU cores)
 - this application uses `StopWatch` to measure the time needed to transfer the file into the database
 - in order to run the application you have to unzip the `citylots.zip` in the current location; this is the big JSON file collected from Internet;
-- if you want to see details about the batch process simply activate the `DatasourceProxyBeanPostProcessor.java` component by uncomment the line, `// @Component`; This is needed because this application relies on DataSource-Proxy (for details, see [recipe 3](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootDataSourceProxy))
+- if you want to see details about the batch process simply activate the `DatasourceProxyBeanPostProcessor.java` component by uncomment the line, `// @Component`; This is needed because this application relies on DataSource-Proxy (for details, see the following [item](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootDataSourceProxy))

 -------------------------